|Goalie Miller carrying a heavy load in Sabres' push to make playoffs|

 Ruff's concern is not the physical toll, but the mental stress that comes with Miller having to be consistently on top of his game.

-``I think the step for Ryan, the step he has to make to become one of the elite, is handling this daily load,'' Ruff said, prior to Buffalo's 4-1 loss to Toronto on Friday. ``This is another type of pressure.
+``I think the step for Ryan, the step he has to make to become one of the elite, is handling this daily load,'' Ruff said. ``This is another type of pressure.
 We're in an eight-game playoff series where you probably need your goalie to be your best player.''

 Defenseman Henrik Tallinder is impressed by how Miller has responded.